suryavengadesan/lc/lc.md

     If all integer numbers from the stream are in the range [0, 100], how would you optimize your solution?
     If 99% of all integer numbers from the stream are in the range [0, 100], how would you optimize your solution?

-## Sorting

-Sort the list and if the length of the list is odd return the middle value of the list.
-If the length of the list is even return the average of the middle two values.

-Perform this sorting operation for each call to find median.

-Time: O(nlogn)
-Space: O(n) because new array is being created

-## Store in heap

-Add all the elements into a heap.
-Then remove the first n/2 elements.

-Time: O(nlogn)
-Space: O(n) because store elements in heap

 ## Insertion Sort

 Add the numbers in the proper order in a list.
 This will allow the list to remain sorted as more numbers are added.